nrwl/nx/docs/shared/core-features/run-tasks.md

 ## Run Tasks Affected by a PR

-You can also run a command for all the projects affected in your PR like this:
+You can also run a command for all the projects affected by your PR like this:

 ```shell
 npx nx affected --target=test